 - Keep yourself and your campers busy.

-- Do activities that involve everybody, and make the campers work together.
+- Do activities that involve everyone and encourage the campers to work together.

 Culture shock is described as the anxiety, feelings of frustration, alienation and anger that may occur when a person is placed in a new culture.
-Many of the customs here may seem odd or uncomfortably different from those of your home country.
-Being in a new and unfamiliar place can be challenging even for the experienced traveler, and some feelings of isolation and frustration are totally normal.
+Many of the customs in the U.S. may seem odd or uncomfortably different than those in your home country.
+Being in a new and unfamiliar place can be challenging, even for the experienced traveler, and some feelings of isolation and frustration are completely normal.
 Participants experience culture shock to varying degrees; some hardly notice it at all, while others can find it very difficult to adapt to their new environment.
 Many may not attribute their problems to culture shock.
 Whatever the case may be, understanding these issues and why they happen will help you.